Pest Control

 What is the best way to remove bed bugs from a mattress?

 Start with vacuuming techniques.
 Then, treat seams and crevices.
 Don’t forget the box spring.
-Different mattresses, like memory foam or spring, may need different approaches.
+Different mattresses may need different approaches.

 Are heat treatments effective for eliminating bed bugs?

-Yes, heat treatments work well.
-Use steam cleaners, dry bedding in a dryer, or try professional or DIY heat chamber methods.
+Yes, heat treatments work very well.
+Use steam cleaners, dry bedding in a dryer on high heat, or try professional heat chamber methods.

 Can I use chemical treatments to get rid of bed bugs?